-Leonard Nimoy, known as Spock in Star Trek, announced to fans that he is suffering from chronic lung disease.
+Leonard Nimoy, known as Spock in Star Trek told fans that he has lung disease.

 He told fans to enjoy Trek Fest, the anticipated marathons on television.